0xProject/0x-monorepo/packages/sol-meta/README.md

     { }
 ```

-Note: Constructors calling parent constructors is not taken into consideration.
-These will incorrectly appear as to-be-call.
+Note: Currently `sol-meta` assumes that all parent constructors need to be
+called.
+If you have a contract `A is B` and `B is C` where `B` calls the
+constructor of `C`, then `sol-meta` incorrectly assumes that `C` still needs to
+be called.

 ### Non Abstract Forcer